 Meet The Team

-Operating since 2011, and born from an early community-driven portal we launched in 2008 (MIBBI), FAIRsharing has become a sustainable service, hosted at the University of Oxford, and run with funds from a portfolio of infrastructure grants (to Prof. Sansone, a permanent faculty member) that will ensure ongoing management and curation of this invaluable resource.
+Operating since 2011, and born from an early community-driven portal we launched in 2008 (MIBBI), FAIRsharing has become a sustainable service, hosted at the University of Oxford, and run by the Data Readiness Group funded from a portfolio of infrastructure grants (to Prof. Sansone, a permanent faculty member) that will ensure ongoing management and curation of this invaluable resource.